pawamoy/copier-uv/docs/generate.md

 ## Questions

+*The following examples are not up-to-date, they simply illustrate how the template works.*

-Copier will then ask you to answer some questions:
+Copier will ask you to answer some questions:

 ```
 Your project name